List of FK Sarajevo managers

-In Sarajevo's history, 46 managers have so far managed the club, with some doing so on more than one occasion.
+In Sarajevo's history, 50 managers have so far managed the club, with some doing so on more than one occasion.
 The club's first manager was Josip Bulat, who led the team from 1 November 1946 to May 1947.
 The longest serving manager was Fuad Muzurović, who managed the club from December 1990 to November 1995.
-The current club manager is Mirza Varešanović.
-Husref Musemić is the only manager in Sarajevo history than has won two or more national championships with the club.
-He is the most successful manager in the club's history as well.
+The current club manager is Mario Cvitanović.
+Husref Musemić is the only manager in Sarajevo history to have won two or more national championships with the club.
+He is also the most successful manager in the club's history.

 Managers

 The following is a list of Sarajevo managers and their respective tenures on the bench: